 It is travel that really makes a zero-waster feel good about themselves.
 The good old 100ml rule is not an issue.
-Shampoo?
+Zero waste shampoo?
 No problem.
-Toothpaste?
+Zero waste toothpaste?
 No problem.
-Deodorant?
+Zero waste deodorant?
 No problem!
 Man it feels good to have barely any liquids.
-Heck, I don’t even need make up wipes.
+Heck, I even have a sustainable alternative to make up wipes.
 Not only does this save a ton of space, hassle and money in the long run, it gives you more room in that little baggy for liquids you actually do need; like that sunscreen we talked about, which you can buy in advance as you now have room for it!

 5. Keep it packaging free

 Remember that other what’s in my bag post?
 It remains relevant here, everything you can carry on a daily basis also comes in super handy for sustainable travel.
 Taking an empty water bottle that you fill after you’re through security means you can turn away all those weird plastic pots of water they try to give you, a handkerchief means no airport napkins, you can bring food in your box to avoid the waste of in flight meals.
 And the mooncup, well ladies should just always carry that.
 These simple everyday tips really help you cut down your travel waste, who doesn’t want that?
 The only thing to watch out for – maybe just take a reusable spoon so security don’t confiscate your knife and fork.